alexfernandez/alexfernandez.github.io/2019/ethics-for-techies.md

 ### Laws

-The problem of having written laws
+The problem of having written laws is that they should apply equally to everyone.
+However all laws have a scope and many exceptions.

+## Dealing with Contradictions

-## Religion
+### Religion

 Given that it is hard to get our own ideas about what is right and wrong, it is tempting to give in and let someone else define our moral principles.